nandulak/agent-purple/docs/DEVELOPMENT_GUIDE.md

    ```

 2. **Assemble the Report:**
-   - Use `GitHubMCPClient` to clone the repo, iterate over files, run agents, and compile a Markdown report
+   - Use `GitHubClient` to clone the repo, iterate over files, run agents, and compile a Markdown report

    **Commit Message:**
    ```